Summer by DesignAnn Perry2021-01-14T12:00:58-05:00

 How do you move innovative regenerative medicine discoveries out of the lab efficiently and effectively so patients benefit sooner?

-The University of Toronto’s Medicine by Design, in partnership with CCRM and the Rotman School of Management and Stem Cell Network, hosts an intensive two-week workshop each summer for high-performing PhD candidates and post-doctoral fellows from around the world to advance their understanding of how to translate and commercialize regenerative medicine research.
+The University of Toronto’s Medicine by Design initiative, in partnership with CCRM, the Rotman School of Management and Stem Cell Network, hosts an intensive two-week workshop each summer for high-performing PhD candidates and post-doctoral fellows from around the world to advance their understanding of how to translate and commercialize regenerative medicine research.
 The workshop takes place in Toronto, Canada, where stem cells were first discovered in the 1960s and a leading regenerative medicine ecosystem has developed.